 These third-generaton RS and GS Eclipses were powered by a 2.4 liter four-cylinder that produced 154 horsepower.
 Found under the hood of the Eclipse GT's of these years is a 3.0 liter V6 that pumps out 205 horsepower.
 All of these models can be found with either a 5-speed manual transmission or a 4-speed automatic.

 There were also few changes during these years, although in 2003 a GTS trim was added that had a slightly more powerful V6 (210 horsepower) and some additional equipment.

-Also very popular is the convertible Eclipse Spyder.
+Also available from this run is the convertible Eclipse Spyder.
 While the Spyder GS has the same capable engine as the coupe, the big draw for the GT model is its 6-speed manual transmission option with a V6 engine rated at 260 horsepower.
-These are a lot of fun to drive.
+These are particularly fun to drive.

-The current generation of Mitsubishi Eclipse Spyder convertible debuted for the 2007 model year.
-Trim levels and powertrains are the same as the current hardtop (GS and GT).
+The last generation of Mitsubishi Eclipse Spyder convertible debuted for the 2007 model year.
+Trim levels and powertrains are the same as the hardtop (GS and GT).

 The next most recent Spyder generation was offered from 2001 to 2005 (there was no 2006 Spyder).
-Like the hardtop, this Eclipse was slightly smaller than the current model with a few less features.
-Under the hood of the Spyder GS was a 2.4 liter four-cylinder that produced 147 horsepower.
+Like the hardtop, this Eclipse was slightly smaller than the more recent model with a few less features.
+Under the hood of this Spyder GS was a 2.4 liter four-cylinder that produced 147 horsepower.
 The GT was powered by a 200 horsepower 3.0-liter V6.
 And both can also be found with the 5-speed manual transmission or 4-speed automatic.